andrew/ultimate-awesome/README.md

 - [awesome-eventmodeling](https://github.com/MateuszNaKodach/awesome-eventmodeling) - A curated list of awesome resources (articles / videos / courses / repositories) about Event Modeling.
 - [Autonomous-Systems-Guide](https://github.com/mikeroyal/Autonomous-Systems-Guide) - Autonomous Systems Guide.
 - [Awesome-AI-LLMs-in-Radiology](https://github.com/openlifescience-ai/Awesome-AI-LLMs-in-Radiology) - A curated list of awesome resources, papers, datasets, and tools related to AI in radiology.
 This repository aims to provide a comprehensive collection of materials to facilitate research, learning, and development in the field of AI-powered radiology.
-- [awesome-particle](https://github.com/particle-iot/awesome-particle) - A curated list of awesome things related to Particle.
 - [awesome-solo-founder-oss](https://github.com/princepal9120/awesome-solo-founder-oss) - Curated OSS stack for solo founders to build, launch, sell, support, and grow polished products.
 - [awesome-tesla](https://github.com/rjohnson3/awesome-tesla) - Awesome resources for Tesla vehicles.
 - [awesome-entrepreneur](https://github.com/SunitRoy2703/awesome-entrepreneur) - A curated list of awesome entrepreneurial podcast and learning resources🚀.